deneha/azure-guidance/best-practices-api-design.md

 If the web server supports this media type, it can reply with a response that includes Content-Type header that specifies the format of the data in the body of the message:

-> **Note**: For maximum interoperability, the media types referenced in the Accept and Content-Type headers should be recognized MIME types rather than some custom media type.
+> [AZURE.NOTE] For maximum interoperability, the media types referenced in the Accept and Content-Type headers should be recognized MIME types rather than some custom media type.

 ```HTTP
 HTTP/1.1 200 OK